In this Guide

 You’ll also want solid windage adjustment.
 The ideal .308 scope is versatile and adjustable, with a low-to-mid power range.

-One of the most popular options for .308 rifles is the Vortex Viper:
+One of the most effective options for .308 rifles is the Leupold Mark AR MOD 1:

 Best AR-15 Scope